mdohr07/mywebsite/src/content/log.md

+**31.05.2025 15:21** It would be cool if I'd actually remember more of those Git commands u_u

 **31.05.2025 12:26** I was cycling lazily but still flared up my Urticaria

 **30.05.2025 19:06** Haven't had it in me today to actually study